sonic-net/SONiC/doc/chassis/architecture.md

 ### 2.6.3 Inband Ports

 Inband ports are required to provide control plane connectivity between  forwarding engines.
-They are connected to the forwarding device local CPU on one side and the internal fabric on the other.
+They are connected to the forwarding module local CPU on one side and the internal fabric on the other.

-Every inband port is assigned a System Port ID just like front panel ports which is known to all the forwarding devices.
+Every inband port is assigned a System Port ID just like front panel ports which is known to all the forwarding modules.
 Thus, every inband port is reachable from every forwarding engine.

 ### 2.6.4 Fabric Ports